-A single-arm, prospective, multi-center clinical study was conducted to assess the safety of the Denali® Filter as both a permanent and retrievable device.
+H. Clinical Experience A single-arm, prospective, multi-center clinical study was conducted to assess the safety of the DENAL[®] Filter as both a permanent and retrievable device.
 Clinical Success of Placement (CSP) was defined as freedom from subsequent PE, filter embolization, caval occlusion, filter or procedure related death, insertion adverse events, and technical failure of placement.
 The pre-established performance goal was that the lower bound of the 95% confidence interval for the CSP was greater than 80%.
-Technical Success of Placement (TSP) was defined as deployment of the filter such that the physician judged the location to be suitable to provide sufficient mechanical protection against PE.
+Technical Success of Placement (TSP) was defined as deployment of the filter such that the physician judged the location to be suitable to provide sufficient mechanica protection against PE.
 Technical Success of Retrieval (TSR) was defined as retrieval of the filter such that the entire filter was retrieved intact.
 Clinical Success of Retrieval (CSR) was defined as successful technical retrieval of the filter without retrieval complications requiring intervention.
-Additionally, the secondary endpoints of recurrent PE, new or worsening DVT, filter migration, filter fracture, penetration and tilt were assessed.
+Additionally, the secondary endpoints of recurre PE, new or worsening DVT, filter migration, filter fracture, penetration and tilt were assessed.
+Two hundred (200) patients (126 males.
+74 females) were enrolled at 21 investigational sites across the United wal

-Two hundred (200) patients (126 males, 74 females) were enrolled at 21 investigational sites across the Units States.
+Two hundred (200) patients (126 males, 74 females) were enrolled at 21 investigational sites across the United States.
 The mean age was 56.6±15.63 years (range 18 - 89 years).
-One hundred twenty-one (121) patients their filter successfully retrieved..
+One hundred twenty-one (121) patients had their filter successfully retrieved.

-Of the 200 patients who underwent Denau® Filter placement, 120 had active thromboembolic disease (the presence of DVT or PE at the time of filter placement).
-Of these 120 patients, 66 had a contraindication to anticoagulation, 9 had a complication related to the use of anticoagulant medication, 20 had a failure of anticoagulation, and 25 had a filter placed without contraindication, complication or failure related to anticoagulation medication.
-Eighty (80) patients without active thromboembolic disease (neither DVT nor PE at the time of filter placement) were enrolled in the study.
+Of the 200 patients who underwent DENALL® Filter placement, 120 had active thromboembolic disease (the presence of DVT or PE at the time of filter placement).
+Of these 120 patients, 66 had a contraindication to anticoagulation, 9 had a complication related to the use of anticoagulatin medication, 20 had a failure of anticoagulation, and 25 had a failure placed without contraindication, complication or failure related to anticoagulation.
+Eightly (80) patients without active thromboembolic disease (neither DVT nor PE at the time of filter placement) were enrolled in the study.

-Reasons for filter placement were as follows: Surgery (n=87, 43.5%), Trauma (n=41, 20.5%), Hypercoagulopathy (n=44, 22%), Cancer (n=10, 5%), Stroke (n=3, 1.5%) and Other (n=15, 7.5%).
+, Reasons for filter placement were as follows: Surgery (n=87, 43.5%), Trauma (n=(n=44, 22%), Cancer (n=10, 5%), Stroke (n=3, 1.5%) and Other (n=15, 7.5%).
+41, 20.5%), Hypercoagulop athy

 Ninety eight (98) patients completed a six month visit, sixty eight (68) patients completed a 12 month visit, fifty three (53) patients completed an 18-month visit, and forty six (46) patients completed a 24 month visit.
 Four patients were withdrawn from the study, twelve (12) were lost to follow up and twenty one (21) died from pre-existing or inter-current conditions.
 Refer to the results sections for more details.
-Table 1 displays the complete patient follow-up at each time point.
+Table 1 displays the completed patient follow-up at each time point.